Zephyr271828/Leetcode-Collections/README.md

 Journal

+7.28 Longest Prefix
+Arrays.sort() can be used to sort the string list by alphabet order, which makes the first and the last element quite different from each other.
+Yet this method occupies more memory than my first method.

 7.28 - Roman2Int

 Initially used a map to store the correlation between letters and number, and compared consecutive characters to determine whether to add or subtract.